Donovan1905/Greenfra/README.md

 ### Flags
 Greenfra supports the following flags:

 - `-exec-plan` : Choose to whether or not asking greenfra to execute the terraform plan.
 If not used, you will need to provide a path to a terraform plan file.
+You can also set the environnement variable GREENFRA_EXEC_PLAN to true to alway execute terraform plan with Greenfra.

 ### Example Commands
 Here are some example commands to use Greenfra: